drien/jquery-flipster/README.md

 Version History
 ---------------

+- 0.2.0 - June 27 2013

+    - Added automatic height adjustment for the container element, which used to just overflow.
+    - A few minor code improvements.
+    - Added minified versions of the js and css files.

-0.1.3 - March 25 2013 - Strong men also cry, strong men also cry.
+- 0.1.3 - March 25 2013
+    - Strong men also cry, strong men also cry.

-0.1.0 - March 25 2013 - Improvements in fallbacks for old version of IE and basic fixes to make it actually work.
+- 0.1.0 - March 25 2013
+    - Improvements in fallbacks for old version of IE and basic fixes to make it actually work.

-0.0.0 - March 22 2013 - LIFE ON THE BLEEDING EDGE BABY
+- 0.0.0 - March 22 2013
+    - LIFE ON THE BLEEDING EDGE BABY

 License